-We believe a well-rounded residency program not only includes an excellent clinical experience but provides ample research opportunities to foster ones’ interests.
-As a PGY2 and 3, every resident takes part in a longitudinal project of the resident’s choosing, generating original ideas in clinical research, medical education or quality improvement under the guidance from a faculty mentor.
+We believe a well-rounded residency program not only includes an excellent clinical experience, but provides ample research opportunities to foster ones’ interests and become an "expert" in a particular topic.
+During PGY-2 and PGY-3 years, every resident takes part in a longitudinal experience with a culminating project of the resident’s choosing, generating original ideas in clinical research, medical education or quality improvement under the guidance from a faculty mentor.
 The resulting projects are ultimately presented as a third year Grand Rounds, and additionally often lead to poster presentations, publications, and other academic output.

 Performance, Safety and Quality Improvement